Sahil-Udayasingh/Logisim/README.md

 # Logisim
+This repository consists of
-Hexadecimal to 7- Segment decoder
+1. Hexadecimal to 7- Segment decoder.
+2. BCD to 7- Segment decoder.